ducktec/pydtnsim/CONTRIBUTING.md

 While overlapping in some parts with `pylint`, [`pydocstyle`](http://www.pydocstyle.org/en/2.1.1/) should be used to evaluate the written *docstrings*.
 In particular, the imperative mood of the summaries and correct formating is enforced when using this tool.

 ## Continuous ~~Integration~~ (Testing)
-Travis CI is used to run various testing measures to ensure the soundness of. the library.
+Github Actions is used to run various testing measures to ensure the soundness of. the library.

 The CI instance performs the following tests: